10 Best Free Project Management Tools to Boost Team Efficiency in 2025

 • Custom pricing

-• Includes everything in Business plan, plus:
+• Includes all in the Advanced plan, plus:

 • Audit log